Jmwofford/babyDiv_WDI-curriculum/instructor_notes/redux/state-management-and-intro-to-redux.md

 - In your own words, describe how Redux handles data differently than React on its own.
 - According to the articles, what benefits did his team gain by using a State Management Library like Redux?

-### Understanding Redux
+## Understanding Redux

 The state problems introduced when scaling up React Applications is not unique to this single library.
 This problem occurs in Angular 1 & 2, Backbone, Ember and lots of other front-end frameworks.
 As data needs to be moved around more often, it is sometimes necessary for that data to all live in another place.
+One of the great things about Redux is that is is library and framework agnostic, meaning that it can be used in all of these other libraries as well!

 When people first get started with Redux, the biggest difficulties with its learning curve is understanding the terminology and philosophy behind the library.
+This difficulty is compounded when you try to learn Redux terminology at the same time as learning the other tools to implement Redux.
+For now, we are focusing on the terms related to the Redux library and design pattern.

 ### Terminology